Philmod/url-shortener/README.md

 ## Debates
 ### Unique short url by full url
-For now, each time a same url is requested to be shorten, a new short url is created.
+If an known url is submitted, the existing id is returned.

-In the case of the statistics (number of views) are available for the users, they might want to know how many times THEIR short url has been used.
+In the case of the statistics (number of views) are available for the users, that's an issue because 2 people can share the same statistics for a same url.

-Otherwise, the code should check if a key has already been associated to that url.
-But then, we would need a way to [lock](https://github.com/Philmod/node-redis-lock) the request for a specific url.

 Another open question would be : "What about `http://` vs `https://`"?
 Do they have a different short url?